Palethorn/rest-on-php/README.md

 All these paths can be used as parameters in dependency container.

-Edit web/index.php to use derived class.
+Edit web/index.php, config/cli-config.php and bin/console to use derived class.

 ### cache
 Framework writes compiled parts as cache files into this directory.
 Default path is <project_root>/cache.
 It can be changed by overriding Kernel::getCacheDir in src/Kernel.php.